Chapelfield Gardens: As a public park

 In 1852 the Waterworks Company agreed to give up their lease in exchange for the city corporation laying out the land as a public garden.
 This unofficially made the gardens a park; the opening of the gardens was reported on 17 April.
 After an elaborate plan by the company, which included a central pond and the water tower being turned into a gazebo, was simplified in favour of a cheaper option with intersecting avenues, the Prince and Princess of Wales planted a Wellingtonia in 1866, marking the council's agreement to lay out the gardens.
 In 1867, a drill hall and an iron palisade to enclose the site were both erected, and replacement planting in the elm avenues took place, with several dignitaries also planting specimen trees.
 There were also "efforts [...] made to level the area".

+A 40-ton iron pagoda stood in the gardens from after its appearance at the 1876 Philadelphia Exhibition until it was demolished in 1949 after bombing.

-A 40-ton pagoda made of cast and wrought iron, designed by Thomas Jekyll for the 1876 Philadelphia Exhibition and created by Barnard, Bishop & Barnards, later known as the pavilion and now the site of a refreshment building, was erected after being bought by the Norwich Corporation.
+A 40-ton pagoda made of cast and wrought iron, designed by Thomas Jeckyll for the 1876 Philadelphia Exhibition and created by Barnard, Bishop & Barnards, later known as the pavilion and now the site of a refreshment building, was erected after being bought by the Norwich Corporation.
 During its existence, the pagoda exhibited products made by Barnard's as well as designs by Jekyll.
 A polygonal bandstand was added in 1880.
 A map in 1883 shows houses obscuring both sides of the city wall that borders the Chapelfield Road side.
 A children's play area was added by 1899.
 In the early part of the 20th century, the walks which were somewhat elaborate and serpentine were simplified, and a refreshment pavilion was built.
 The pagoda was restored.

 Activity in Chapelfield Gardens during the Second World War is visible on aerial photographs.
 This included a barrage balloon site, underground shelters, huts and hardstandings for structures, and several possible Air Raid Precautions (ARP) posts or Home Guard shelters.
 The pagoda was demolished in 1949 after sustaining damage from bombing, and was replaced by a refreshment shelter with a similar footprint.
 In 1963, the inner city ring road was constructed; the corner of the gardens where Chapel Field Road meets Chapel Field North was lost, along with the drill hall, as the result of the building of Grapes Hill roundabout in the 1970s.